This post was last updated in May 2019.

-Instagram: The photo, and with the introduction of Instagram stories, now video-centric platform allows users to share photos and short videos with friends.
-It’s the number one social media channel with 63% of teenagers using Instagram daily, according to eMarketer, compared to 54% for Snapchat.
+Instagram: The now stories-centric platform allows users to share photos and short videos with friends.
+It’s a top-ranking social media channel with 72% of teenagers using Instagram daily, according to Pew, compared to 69% for Snapchat.
 Sharing videos, photos and adding filters provides instant gratification for the Gen Z user whenever his or her followers like or comment.
 Don’t forget to include hashtags in your post as a way to insert yourself into relevant conversations.
 Do some research by searching for hashtags related to the content you’re posting, and use variety as the platform will penalize you for using the same combinations of hashtags by not showing your content as frequently.
 Use a mix of popular hashtags and those with fewer posts associated to reach more targeted audiences.

-Snapchat: The disappearing photo and video platform is growing in popularity, with 75 percent of teens using it, according to a recent The Associated Press-NORC Center for Public Affairs Research.
+Snapchat: The disappearing photo and video platform remains particularly popular amongst Gen Z users, with 69 percent of teens using it.
 Once the followers view the “snap,” it disappears.
-Snapchat is changing how users interact on social media, with geolocation, augmented reality filters and stickers that enable more creativity and reinforce a sense of urgency that’s missing from LinkedIn, Facebook and Twitter.
-Snapchat According to research from Snapchat, the average user spends 30+ minutes per day on the platform, and open the app an average of 25 times per day.
+Snapchat is changing how users interact on social media, with geolocation, augmented reality filters and stickers that enable more creativity and reinforce “in the moment” engagement.
+According to research from Snapchat, the average user spends 30+ minutes per day on the platform, and open the app an average of 25 times per day.

-A rule of thumb is that you’ve always got to be where your customers are, so independent schools need to pay attention to both of these social channels.
-You need to talk to your current and prospective students – to meet them on the platforms they’re using.
-If your 2018 marketing strategy doesn’t include either Snapchat or Instagram, it’s time to reevaluate your plans and create strategies for both.
+If your marketing strategy doesn’t include either Snapchat or Instagram, it’s time to reevaluate your plans and create strategies for both.
 Given the highly visual nature of Instagram and Snapchat, it’s a perfect opportunity to share school life and connect with students.

 Here are five ways to use these tools effectively: